-$^{2010\} Mathematics\ Subject\ Classification.\ 34A60,\ 34K40,\ 60H10,\ 34F05.$ solution nonlinear fractional stochastic differential equation has been studied by the authors by using fixed point theorems and α -resolvent family.
-For more study on stochastic differential equation, we refer to papers [5,8,11,14,20,22,23,25,29-32,34-36].
+$2010\ Mathematics\ Subject\ Classification.\ 34A60,\ 34K40,\ 60H10,\ 34F05.$ solution nonlinear fractional stochastic differential equation has been studied by the authors by using fixed point theorems and $\alpha$ -resolvent family.
+For more study on stochastic differential equation, we refer to papers [5, 8, 11, 14, 20, 22, 23, 25, 29-32, 34-36].

-Key words and phrases.
-Impulsive partial stochastic integro differential equations; State-dependent delays; C_0 -semigroup; Resolvent operator; Fixed point.
+$Key\ words\ and\ phrases.$ Impulsive partial stochastic integrodifferential equations; State-dependent delays; $C_0$ -semigroup; Resolvent operator; Fixed point.

-^{}Corresponding author.
+\Corresponding author.

 Impulsive effects likewise exist in a wide variety of evolutionary processes in which states are changed abruptly at certain moments of time, involving such fields as medicine and biology, economics, mechanics, electronics and telecommunications, etc. Recently, many interesting and important results on impulsive differential equations have been derived in [2, 33] and the references therein.
-More recently, in [16, 17], Sakthivel and Luo have discussed the asymptotic stability for mild solution of impulsive stochastic partial differential equations by employing the fixed point theorem; by establishing an impulsive-integral inequality, the exponential stability for mild solution of impulsive stochastic partial differential equations of impulsive stochastic partial differential equations with delays was considered in [6].
-Besides, there are some results about the existence and uniqueness for mild solution of impulsive stochastic partial differential equations of impulsive stochastic partial differential equations of impulsive stochastic partial differential equations with delays was considered in [6].
-Besides, there are some results about the existence and uniqueness for mild solution of impulsive stochastic partial functional differential equations, see [10, 15, 24] and references therein.
+More recently, in [16, 17], Sakthivel and Luo have discussed the asymptotic stability for mild solution of impulsive stochastic partial differential equations by employing the fixed point theorem; by establishing an impulsive-integral inequality, the exponential stability for mild solution of impulsive stochastic partial differential equations with delays was considered in [6].
+Besides, there are some results about the existence and uniqueness for mild solution of impulsive stochastic partial functional differential equations, see [10,15,24] and references therein.